saad14092/c4-grammar-fork/extension/README.md

 # A VS Code extension for C4 DSL Models

+**IMPORTANT**

+With version v3.0.0 this extension does no longer use an Xtext Grammar and its corresponding language server.
+See the CHANGELOG.md for more info.

+**DEPRECATED DESCRIPTION**

+Subsequent documentation needs to be updated

 This is a VS Code extension for specifying software architecture models with the [Structurizr DSL](https://github.com/structurizr/dsl).

 Structurizr DSL, an example of the [diagram as text](https://structurizr.com/help/text) trend, is the textual representation of the [C4 model](https://c4model.com/).